Blady-Com/UXStrings/readme.md

 #### Implementation choices

 In addition to implementation UXStrings 1, Unbounded\_Wide\_Wide\_Strings Ada standard package is chosen for internal representation.
 Characters are stored as Wide\_Wide\_Characters equivalent to Unicode.
-Memory management is done with the Unbounded capacity.
+Memory management is done with the Unbounded facilities.

 Note: Iterable is a GNAT specific aspect.

 ### UXStrings 4

 A fourth proof of concept implementation is provided.
 The source code files are ending with the number 4 as for instance "uxstrings4.ads".
 A GNAT project file "uxstrings.gpr" is provided with variant choice UXS_VARIANT set to UXS4 and some naming conventions for both packages UXStrings and UXStrings.Text\_IO.

+#### Implementation choices

+In addition to implementation UXStrings 1, Ada.Containers.Vectors standard generic package is chosen for internal representation with Wide_Wide_Characters.
+Memory management is done with the Vector facilities.

 Note: Iteration is Ada 2022 native.

 ### UXStrings 5 - ***NEW*** -